graydonhope/Digit-Recognition/README.md

 ## Training Accuracy: 96.7%

-Implementing the backpropagation algorithm for a neural network, and apply it to hand-written digit recognition.
+Implementing a neural network and applying it to hand-written digit recognition.
+The program is able to successfully recognizie digits and classify them accordingly.

 ## Some theory about the project...